Apuroop-8919/Federated-DaaS/README.md

 # Federated-DaaS
 Privacy Preserving Federated Learning DaaS platform for demo purpose

-# Privacy-Preserving Federated Learning DaaS MVP
+# Privacy-Preserving Federated Learning DaaS

 ## What is this?
 Collaborative AI platform prototype for SmartIDEAthon 2025, demonstrating privacy-preserving federated learning.
 Institutions (e.g., hospitals, banks, colleges) train models locally—only the weights (not the data) are shared and aggregated.